Sound visualization and analysis¶

 y axis and intensity as shades of grey (the darker it is, the higher the intensity is).
 The appearance of the

-spectrogram can be ajusted by changing the following settings, using the Spectrogram settings...
+spectrogram can be adjusted by changing the following settings, using the Spectrogram settings... command

 available from the spectrogram menu in the toolbar: